 The divine fatherhood is the source of human fatherhood; this is the foundation of the honor owed to parents.
 The respect of children, whether minors or adults, for their father and mother is nourished by the natural affection born of the bond uniting them.
 It is required by God’s commandment (CCC 2214).

 Matt 23:9 is frequently used to challenge the custom of calling Priests father, but the charge simply doesn’t hold up.
 Jesus warned us to never give to any human the respect and honor owed to God alone.
-But His warning was not at odds with calling priests father.
+But His warning isn’t at odds with calling priests father.

 So, the moral of the story?
 Don’t be afraid to address your priest as father.
 The practice is both biblical and honorable.
 By addressing people as father (whether biological or spiritual), we are affirming Our Heavenly Father as the source of their earthly fatherhood.
 That’s what the Bible teaches; that’s what the Church teaches.
 Just never forget the source of that fatherhood.